daos-stack/daos/docs/admin/deployment.md

 In certain circumstances (e.g. for DAOS development or system evaluation), it may be desirable to disable the DAOS Agent's caching mechanism in order to avoid stale system information being retained across reformats of a system.
-The DAOS Agent normally caches a map of rank->fabric URI lookups as well as client network configuration data in order to reduce the number of management RPCs required to start an application.
+The DAOS Agent normally caches a map of rank-to-fabric URI lookups as well as client network configuration data in order to reduce the number of management RPCs required to start an application.
 When this information becomes stale, the Agent must be restarted in order to repopulate the cache with new information.
 Alternatively,